forcedotcom/SFDX-Data-Move-Utility/README.md

 ## Version history

 * **New in version 2.8.0** - The code of the Plugin is completely rewritten and optimized.
 Added the **Multiselect** feature.
-Performance improvements and bug fixes.
+Removed useless encryption feature.
+Business logic improvements and bug fixes.

 * **New in version 2.7.0** - Added support for **Person Accounts**.